-After more than 10 trips to Turkey I put together this list of the most amazing places to visit.
-Expect quaint mountain villages, the food capital, spectacular landscapes, beautiful mosques, ancient Greek ruins, beach destinations and the unmistakably Turkey tourist destinations: Cappadocia and Pamukkale.
-Read about all my tips including where to stay and what to do around.
+After more than 20 trips to Turkey I finally put together this a list of the most amazing places to see in Turkey.
+In this travel blog you you can expect quaint mountain villages, a UNESCO World Heritage city for food, unique landscapes, beautiful mosques, ancient Greek ruins, beach destinations and the unmistakably Turkey tourist destinations: Cappadocia, Pamukkale and the mesmerizing capital Istanbul.

 Map of places to visit in Turkey